 1. Exercise and get physically fit.

-In addition to looking good and having good health, the Mayo Clinic says exercise improves your mood, boosts your energy, improves your sleep, and it’s fun.
-It also reduces stress, helps you to feel happy by releasing endorphins and more!
+In addition to helping you look good and have good health, the Mayo Clinic says exercise improves your mood, boosts your energy, and improves your sleep—and it’s fun.
+It also reduces stress and helps you to feel happy by releasing endorphins.

 2. Surround yourself with positive people.

-Nothing like being surrounded by people who encourage you even when holding you accountable.
+There’s nothing like being surrounded by people who encourage you, even when holding you accountable.
 And the people you hang with most represent who you most likely are.
-This quote says it best, “You are the average of the five people you spend the most time with.”
+This quote says it best: “You are the average of the five people you spend the most time with.”

 3. Tell yourself what you’re worth.

-One of Zig’s practices which he attributes much of his success to is the practice of using what he calls “self-talk cards.”
-These cards are a set of 3×5 cards with positive affirmations, based on Scripture and according to God’s Will, which he recited daily.
-To some reciting affirmations seems hokey, but before you pass judgment, listen to why Zig said it works.
+One of Zig’s practices, to which he attributes much of his success, is the practice of using what he calls “self-talk cards.”
+These cards are a set of 3×5 cards with positive affirmations on them, based on Scripture and God’s will, which he recited daily.
+To some, reciting affirmations seems hokey.
+But before you pass judgment, listen to why Zig said it works.
 We are unable to function in a manner that is inconsistent with what we really believe.
-So, if we affirm we are always on time, but our actions show we are always late, one of two things will happen.
+So, if we affirm that we are always on time, but we are always late, one of two things will happen.
 We’ll either change our actions so we live up to our “being on time” affirmation, or we’ll stop affirming it.
 In Zig’s experience and mine, when we say something enough that we believe, our actions follow.

-I want you to believe in yourself.
-The actions listed above can help you restore or improve your self-worth, so you not only see yourself different, but it’s evident to everyone.
+Believe in yourself.
+The actions listed above can help you restore or improve your self-worth, so you not only see yourself differently, but it’s evident to everyone.